 Applications of self improvement.
 Body/health knowledge.
 16 Things I Wish They Had Taught Me in School.
 I am 28 now.

 I know sometimes it seems that way.
 But the truth is life still is easy.
 It always will be.
+The only difference is we’re older, and the older we get, the more we complicate things for ourselves.
 Seven Traits of the Highly Remarkable Man.
 1stumbleupon Article by Kinowear contributor Jonathan Mead; follow him on twitter.

 Have you ever heard someone speak and felt compelled to soak up every word?
 You just want to know them, be around them and learn from.
 That’s the mark of a remarkable person.
 While some people are born with an enigmatic quality, most people become that way willfully.
 I’ve learned that there are certain traits that can be studied, practiced and learned that will make you remarkable.
 So here’s what you have to do… 1.
 This isn’t about being an ego maniac (see: Kanye West), it’s about being fully grounded in your own unique genius.

 The truly great man knows he is great, but doesn’t feel he has to prove it.
 When you’re remarkable, you know it.
 2. It’s been wisely said that “perfection is the enemy of the good.”
 While all truly prolific people know this, they also can’t help but want to exceed and push the boundaries of what is considered acceptable.